THE GREEN PARTY OF DELAWARE BYLAWS

 B. Defining a Local

-1. A Local is a group of GPDE members who meet on a regular basis to advance the Intentions and Purposes of the GPDE in unity with these by-laws and the Ten Key Values and the Four Pillars.
+1. A Local is a group of three or more GPDE members who meet on a regular basis to advance the Intentions and Purposes of the GPDE in unity with these bylaws and the Ten Key Values and the Four Pillars.

 2. Locals are loosely defined geographically by county, region, or city/town, and are referred to accordingly (for example, the GPDE Newark Local).
 Larger areas may need to pool members until working locals are sustainable.